All Episodes

 I can even give an example.

-There was a Russian bomber that had disappeared over Central Africa, and no one could find it for over a year, and that was carrying nukes and other things.
+There was a Russian bomber had disappeared over Central Africa, and no one could find it for over a year, and it was carrying nukes and other things.

-And you can imagine everybody was looking for it.
+And you can imagine everybody was looking for it, every intelligence agency in the world, and every terrorist organization.

-Every intelligence agency in the world and every terrorist organization and nobody could find it for over a year and they brought it to three of the units that had used psychics and to include us there were two other units that had played with the remote viewing for a while and they even took it to them as well.
+And to include us, there were two other units that had played with remote viewing for a while, and they even took it to them as well.

 All right.